Crassula ‘Buddha’s Temple’

 Crassula ‘Kimnachi’, Crassula ‘Myron Kimnach’

 Crassula ‘Buddha’s Temple’ is a very interesting succulent plant.
 In time it will grow about up to 6 inches (15 cm) tall and start branching at varying levels from the sides of each column.
-The flat, thin leaves are silvery-grey to greyish-green in color.
+The flat, thin leaves are silvery-grey to grayish-green in color.
 They are stacked tightly and folded up at the edges, forming a perfectly square column about 1 inch (2.5 cm) in diameter.
 It develops the most wonderful spherical red, orange or white flower stuck to the top of the plant.

 How to Grow and Care